murshidazher/employee-manager-ui/README.md

 - More on [nextjs](https://nextjs.org/docs)
 - More on unstyled and accessible components using [RadixUI](https://radix-ui.com/)
-- More on tailwind based styling using [shadcn-ui](https://ui.shadcn.com/docs/)
+- More on tailwind based styling tokens using [shadcn-ui](https://ui.shadcn.com/docs/)
+- Open source logo by [Emily Kleiderer](https://www.figma.com/community/file/1199856293948759707/Landing-Page-Doodles)

 ## LICENSE